2020 California Proposition 15: Organizational endorsements

 This initiative attracted 1.7 million signatures as part of the ballot initiative campaign, a number which organizers describe as 'record-breaking'.

 Donations

 The Yes on Proposition 15 campaign raised over $67.6 million mostly from foundations and public service unions.
-The top 3 contributors were the Chan Zuckerburg Initiative, California Teachers Association, and SEIU California.
+The top 3 contributors were the Chan Zuckerberg Initiative, California Teachers Association, and SEIU California.

 Supporter arguments

 Supporters said Prop 15 is a broad coalition of 1600 organizations launched by civil rights organizations, housing groups, parents, teachers, nurses, firefighters and community-based organizations who advocate for equality and justice for communities of color.

 Supporters stated that 92% of the revenue generated from Prop.
 15 would be paid by 10% of the highest value commercial properties based on a study using the assessor's property tax data.
 Almost half of the revenue generated would be paid by properties that have not been reassessed since before 2000.

 Supporters cited a report that Proposition 15 will not impact small businesses, including those who rent and are in triple net leases.
 The report was published by Beacon Economics and commissioned by the Silicon Valley Community Foundation.
 The study said that rents are determined by the local market, not by the property taxes paid.

 U.S. President-elect Joe Biden said: "Every kid deserves a quality education, and every family deserves to live in a safe, healthy community.
 That's why I support Prop 15." while previous U.S. Senator from California and Vice President–elect Kamala Harris, also a supporter, stated: "A corporate tax loophole has allowed billions to be drained from our public schools and local communities.
 No more.
 I'm proud to support Prop 15."

 Proponents of the split roll property tax system said the intent of Proposition 13 was to protect residential property taxes from spiking and say the broad application of Proposition 13 to corporate property is a loophole.

 Governor Gavin Newsom announced his endorsement of Proposition 15, calling the proposal "a fair, phased-in and long-overdue reform to state tax policy."
 The governor said in a written statement, "It's consistent with California's progressive fiscal values, it will exempt small businesses and residential property owners, it will fund essential services such as public schools and public safety and, most importantly, it will be decided by a vote of the people."